Error-resilient Reversal of Quantum Chaotic Dynamics Enabled by Scramblons

 \item The matrix $M_{\alpha\gamma} \equiv b_{\alpha\gamma}\Delta_\gamma$ must be symmetric and rank-1, reflecting the symmetric coupling of a single scramblon mode to both $\hat{O}_\alpha$ and $\hat{O}_\gamma$ operators.

 \end{enumerate}

 Fig.~\ref{fig:verification} demonstrates how we verify these three constraints for our three Hamiltonians.
 Panels (a-c) display the values of $a$, $\Delta$, and $\varkappa$ for all nine measurement combinations per Hamiltonian, with dashed lines indicating (i) $\varkappa$ averaged over $\gamma$ and $\alpha$, and (ii) $\alpha$-averaged $a$ and $\Delta$ values that depend only on $\gamma$.
-Most cases show only a few percent deviations from averaged values, with a maximum deviation of $\sim 13\%$ occasionally, confirming the first two constraints.
+Most cases show only a few percent deviations from averaged values, with a maximum deviation of {$\sim 16\%$} occasionally, confirming the first two constraints.
 To test the third constraint, we decompose $M$ into symmetric ($M^\text{s}=(M+M^\text{T})/2$) and antisymmetric ($M^\text{a}=(M-M^\text{T})/2$) components.
 Eigenvalues shown in panels (d-f) reveal that $M^\text{s}$ exhibits only one dominant eigenvalue, and all eigenvalues of $M^\text{a}$ are negligible, validating the rank-1 symmetric requirement for $M$.
+It is notable that a strong correspondence between the results for $H^{(1)}_0$ and $H^{(2)}_0$ is observed.
+This is anticipated, as $H^{(1)}_0$ can be transformed into $H^{(2)}_0$ via a global rotation ${\rm e}^{-{\rm i}\hat{O}_z\pi/4}$.

-The excellent agreement with experimental data strongly validates the scramblon ansatz.
+\textit{Recovering exponential behavior of OTOC and extracting the Lyapunov exponent}---The excellent agreement with experimental data strongly validates the scramblon ansatz.
 Within this framework, the parameter $a$ fully captures imperfections in the time-reversed dynamics, as evidenced by $F_{\alpha\gamma}(0,t)\equiv 1$ when $a=0$.
-This allows an error mitigation by setting $a=0$ in Eq.~\eqref{fitting} while keeping other fitted parameters unchanged (blue curve in Fig.~\ref{fig:mitigation}a).
-For comparison, we examine an alternative mitigation approach from previous literatures that normalizes $F_{\alpha\gamma}(\phi,t)$ by $F(0,t)$ to define $\tilde{F}_{\alpha\gamma}(\phi,t)=F_{\alpha\gamma}(\phi,t)/F_{\alpha\gamma}(0,t)$ (red triangles in Fig.~\ref{fig:mitigation}a).
+This allows an error mitigation by setting $a=0$ in Eq.~\eqref{fitting} while keeping other fitted parameters unchanged (blue curve in Fig.~\ref{fig:mitigation}(a)).
+For comparison, we examine an alternative mitigation approach from previous literatures that normalizes $F_{\alpha\gamma}(\phi,t)$ by $F(0,t)$ to define $\tilde{F}_{\alpha\gamma}(\phi,t)=F_{\alpha\gamma}(\phi,t)/F_{\alpha\gamma}(0,t)$ (red triangles in Fig.~\ref{fig:mitigation}(a)){~\cite{ChenInformationScramblingQuantum2021,ReyMeasuringOutoftimeorderCorrelations2017a,CappellaroEmergentPrethermalizationSignatures2019,YaoOperatorGrowthOpen2023}}.
 Within the scramblon formalism, this yields:

-Different approaches are compared in Fig.~\ref{fig:mitigation}a.
+Different approaches are compared in Fig.~\ref{fig:mitigation}(a).

 To assess the reliability of different approaches, we compute $I_{\alpha\gamma}(\phi)$ from $F_{\alpha\gamma}(\phi,t)$ as: